flybywiresim/fbw-userguide/docs/aircraft/install/installation.md

     === "Development Version"

-        Development will have the latest features that will end up in the next stable.
-Bugs are to be expected.
+        The development edition has all of the latest features and bug fixes that will end up in the next stable edition release.

+        Although every change is QA-tested, bugs sometimes slip in; please reach out to us if you find any.

-        It updates whenever something is added to the 'master' branch on GitHub.
+        Updates occur whenever something is added to the `master` branch on Github.

         [Download Development](https://github.com/flybywiresim/aircraft/releases/download/assets/master/A32NX-master.7z){.md-button target=new}